-Highest rating for the County Council's new framework for
+Highest rating for Region Stockholm's framework for green bonds.

-The independent analyst firm CICERO (Center for International Climate and Environmental Research - Oslo) has evaluated Stockholm County Council's new framework for green bonds.
-The new framework highlights the County Council's work for Agenda 2030 and specifies how the work with green bonds is done and reported.
+The independent analyst firm CICERO (Center for International Climate and Environmental Research - Oslo) has evaluated Region Stockholm's new framework for green bonds.
+The new framework highlights Region Stockholm's work for Agenda 2030 and specifies how the work with green bonds is done and reported.

-CICERO confirms that the County Council's new framework for green bonds are in line with ICMA's Green Bond Principles and provides a strong future-oriented attitude towards green financing of projects that reduce emissions and increase resilience to climate change.
+CICERO confirms that the Region Stockholm's new framework for green bonds are in line with ICMA's Green Bond Principles and provides a strong future-oriented attitude towards green financing of projects that reduce emissions and increase resilience to climate change.
 Other factors that they weigh in are that the framework focuses on environmental impact and climate risks in provision of health care and public transport.

-Stockholm County Council has issued a new green bond at good terms
+Region Stockholm has issued two new green bonds

 Green bonds and private placements

-A green bond means the money will be used solely to fund various environmental projects within the County Council's framework for green bonds and environmental programmes.
+A green bond means the money will be used solely to fund various environmental projects within the Region Stockholm's framework for green bonds and environmental programmes.

 A private placement is a non-public bond transaction that is aimed at only a few investors.
 The purpose of a private placement is a fast borrowing process with less administration.